-One of the biggest myths among small business owners is that having an attractive company web design counts as an online lead generation technique.
+One of the biggest myths among small business owners is that having an attractive company web design is going to generate leads.
 This couldn’t be further from the truth.
-While having an up-to-date website is certainly a business necessity, just having a functioning website does not qualify as the act of lead generation.
+While having an up-to-date website is certainly a business necessity in today's market, just having a functioning website does not qualify as a lead generation technique.

 Building a company website is just the beginning of online lead generation.
 What happens after your website is launched matters most.
 In this article we will look at several online lead generation techniques that should be considered as part of your lead generation strategy.